With borders reopening we can still support your health but with some changes.

-We are taking every precaution to ensure our clinic remains a safe place for patients who do need to keep their appointments.
+We are taking every precaution to ensure our clinic remains a safe place for patients and staff.

 Just as our name suggests, we are a dedicated skin cancer clinic.
 Our clinic is equipped with the latest technology in photography and dermoscopy.
 We use the MoleMAX High Definition System to store the images of moles digitally for life time comparison.
 The system allows us to look for the evidence of the appearance of new lesions or changes to existing lesions over time which assists in the early detection of skin cancer.